 People usually remember an experience as positive or negative depending on how they felt when the experience ended.
-Help the reinforce or remind themselves of positive interactions.

-Bring them back to where they might have experienced God in this gathering.
+Bring group back to where they might have experienced God in this gathering.

 Before the closing prayer, ask members to share.
 Examples include: